rondymesquita/rondymesquita-blog-hugo/rondymesquita.github.io/content/post/how-to-create-a-ci-environment-using-docker.md

 Note that the coverage is generated and copied to the shared volume.
 So it is possible to get the coverage report on the host machine by accessing **/var/drone/reports/**.
 This is the reason of enabling the **Trusted** flag on Drone.

 For now, that is it.
-You just have configured a Continuous Integration enviroment running over Docker containers.
+You just have configured a **Continuous Integration enviroment running over Docker containers**.
 I hope it was helpful.
 If you have any doubts, see the repository on Github and/or send me a message.